What Is A Root Canal?

 When a tooth has a deep cavity or is cracked, bacteria can enter the interior of the tooth and cause infection.
 If left untreated, an abscess may form, pain and swelling may result, and it may eventually cause damage to your jawbones and overall oral health.

-In these cases, the solution is often to remove the infected tooth nerve with a root canal.
+In these cases, the solution is often to remove the infected tooth nerve with root canal therapy.

 How Do I Know If I Need A Root Canal?